-Caitlin currently serves as a School Board Trustee for Petaluma City Schools, a Commissioner representing District 2 on the Sonoma County Commission on the Status of Women, and the Chair of the City of Petaluma’s Animal Service Advisory Committee.
+Caitlin currently serves as an elected School Board Trustee for Petaluma City Schools, an appointed Commissioner representing District 2 on the Sonoma County Commission on the Status of Women, and the appointed Chair of the City of Petaluma’s Animal Service Advisory Committee.
 Caitlin is a graduate of the Leadership Institute for Just and Resilient Communities, avid reader, and active member of Sonoma County’s thriving community.
 She looks forward to engaging more with the community in Marin and growing CCNB’s potential as well as her own.

 Sheila joined CCNB in 2018 to design and manage the organization’s data and evaluation systems.
 This helps CCNB use information about corpsmembers and their experiences in the program to better support corpsmembers on an individual level and for organization-wide decision making.
 Sheila also guides CCNB’s participation in external evaluation projects, such as the Listen4Good national study to help nonprofits gather feedback from their participants and use that data for program improvements.